HP OfficeJet Pro 9135e Printer Review

 iOS Only

 The HP Smart app is feature-rich.
-It lets you print, scan (with a smartphone camera or with the printer), copy, fax, order supplies, and manage your ink subscription service.
+It allows you to print, scan (using a smartphone camera or the printer), copy, fax, order supplies, and manage your ink subscription service.
 The Android version doesn't support Microsoft Office files, text files, and webpages, so you'll have to print them in whichever app you use to view those files.

 OS Compatibility